 One of the things the class did that I was in was take a behind-the-scenes tour of the aquarium at the Henry Doorly Zoo & Aquarium.
-That was a very (and again surprisingly so) cool thing to do, and I wished hubby and the children could have seen it too, but while I was in there, they enjoyed the zoo and the butterfly house.
+That was a very (and again surprisingly so) cool thing to do.

 |Inside the Butterfly & Insect Pavilion at Henry Doorly Zoo|

 I liked everything I heard while at the zoo.
 There are a lot of educational programs going on there, and the administration seems to have a strong community bent that extends way beyond networking (very cool!).